Battles Without Honor and Humanity: Deadly Fight in Hiroshima: Plot

 In Kure, Hirono's former boss Yoshio Yamamori pays him and his small family to protect Tokimori while he works to resolve the dispute.
 However, when Yamanaka shows up in Kure with orders to kill Tokimori, Hirono makes his own decision to assassinate Tokimori as a means of both settling the dispute and protecting his friend's honor.
 The Otomo Family gains new leadership, and Muraoka reconciles with them on the condition that Katsutoshi dissolve his family.
 Muraoka also gives his blessing for Yamanaka to pursue Yasuko, only to then call on him to kill three of Katsutoshi's men who were planning to assassinate the Otomo Family chairman and reignite the war.
 Yamanaka is arrested by waiting policemen for the murders and is sentenced to life in prison.

-Takanashi, also incarcerated for a minor offense, informs Yamanaka that Muraoka is forcing Yasuko to marry her dead husband's brother, and Yamanaka subsequently escapes from prison by faking illness.
-When he goes to kill his boss, Muraoka implies that Takanashi was lying and Yamanaka asks for a second chance, offering to kill Katsutoshi.
-While he only succeeds in injuring him, Katsutoshi is subsequently arrested and sentenced to life imprisonment, while his underboss is stabbed to death after meeting with Muraoka and his remaining men are incarcerated.
-The Otomo Family, weakened by the infighting, is subsequently absorbed into the Muraoka Family.
-Muraoka then has Yamanaka kill Takanashi for his betrayal, but also tips off the authorities, who have orders to kill Yamanaka on sight and seal off the entire neighborhood to trap him.
-Cornered, he turns his gun on himself.
-At his funeral, Hirono gives an angry look to Muraoka while Yamamori and the other attendees praise Yamanaka for saving his boss's honor.
+Takanashi, also held for a minor offense, informs Yamanaka that Muraoka is coercing Yasuko into marrying her deceased husband's brother.
+Yamanaka manages to escape from prison by feigning illness.
+When he attempts to assassinate his boss, Muraoka suggests that Takanashi may have lied.
+Yamanaka pleads for another opportunity and offers to eliminate Katsutoshi.
+Although he only injures him, Katsutoshi is later arrested and sentenced to life imprisonment.
+His deputy is fatally stabbed after meeting with Muraoka, and the remaining members are jailed.
+The Otomo Family, weakened by internal strife, is absorbed into the Muraoka Family.
+Muraoka orders Yamanaka to kill Takanashi for his betrayal but also alerts the authorities, who are ordered to shoot Yamanaka on sight and seal off the entire neighborhood to trap him.
+Cornered, Yamanaka takes his own life with his gun.
+At his funeral, Hirono glares angrily at Muraoka, while Yamamori and other mourners praise Yamanaka for preserving his boss's honor.